-May 11 and October 12 mark World Migratory Bird Day.
+May 11 is World Migratory Bird Day.

 Every year, one million waterbirds migrate from wintering grounds in the southern hemisphere to breeding grounds in the Arctic.
 Nearly all rely on the intertidal mudflats of China’s east coast to rest and refuel as they make these incredible journeys.
 These birds face many threats, not only from natural predators but increasingly from human-related activity.